 TCP Client or TCP Server Application

 Anyone that worked with Window's sockets or some other third party library, knows very well how difficult this task can be.
 However, establishing many stable Concurrent Client Connections or building a Multithreading TCP Server application can be easily achieved using the SuperCom API.
-And, common to SuperCom: the whole data communication, even file transfer execute completly transparently in background - that's less thinks for the application to be worry about.
-Many TCP Client / Server application samples for many compilers available.
+And, common to SuperCom: the whole data communication, even file transfer execute completly transparently in background - less thinks the application to be worry about.
+Many TCP Client / Server application examples for many compilers available.

 High-Speed TCP/IP Server you can rely on